legrosmanu/rest-api-squeezebox/README.md

 ```
 If you change the value of play_state of you player, it will play or stop the music on your player.

-- PATH /players/{uuid}/mixer is to patch the mixer :-).
+- PATCH /players/{uuid}/mixer is to patch the mixer :-).
 So you can use it to turn on or off your player, or change volume, bass and treble.
 For example, if you want turn off your player, you can send :
 ```
 {
     "power": "off"